bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 If you with to use a relative root other than `/b`, you can do the following:

 1. Change the `RELATIVE_ROOT_URL` environment variable.
-1. Update the `/etc/bigbluebutton/nginx/Green Light.nginx` file to reflect the new relative root.
+1. Update the `/etc/bigbluebutton/nginx/greenlight.nginx` file to reflect the new relative root.
 1. Restart Nginx and the Green Light server.

 If you are **not** deploying Green Light on a BigBlueButton server and want the application to run at root, simply set the `RELATIVE_ROOT_URL` to be blank.